drewroberts/protegrity/README.md

-# Protegrity Properties Website
+# Protegrity Holdings Website
-This is the repository to save the code for [ProtegrityProperties.com](https://protegrityproperties.com "Protegrity Properties")
+This is the repository to save the code for [ProtegrityNow.com](https://protegritynow.com "Protegrity Holdings")